 Reference; Deconstructed Memories and Exploration of Place

-The work in this show is based on observational drawings I made of crane barges along the Duwamish River in Seattle over the past six years.
-Massive in scale, graphic in shape, these vessels are markers in the industrial landscape.
-Using a process of iteration and methodical exploration I've created deconstructed images in various techniques, including monoprints, transfers, soft sculpture, and foam cutouts.
+The work in this show is based on drawings I made of crane barges along the Duwamish River in Seattle over the past 6 years.
+Massive in scale, graphic in shape, they are unique to the river and specific to our region.

 360 photo of my show at Perry Carlson Gallery (Nov.
 2017)